David Charles Erskine

 David Charles Erskine (1866 – 26 May 1922) was a British Liberal Party politician.

 Background

-He was the son of James Erskine of Linlathen, near Dundee.
+Of the landed gentry, he was the son of James Erskine Erskine of Linlathen, near Dundee, and Mary Jane Erskine, née Macnabb.
 He was educated at Harrow School, France and Germany.

 Career

-He was Secretary to the Governor-General of Canada, John Hamilton-Gordon from 1897 to 1898.
+He was Secretary to the Governor-General of Canada, the Earl of Aberdeen from 1897 to 1898.

 He was Liberal MP for West Perthshire from 1906 to 1910.
 He was first elected in 1906, gaining his seat from the Liberal Unionist.
 He was appointed Parliamentary Secretary to the Secretary for Scotland, John Sinclair in 1906 and served in this position until 1910.
 He was appointed Chairman of the Board of Trustees for the National Galleries of Scotland in 1908 and continued in this role until his death.
 He stood down from parliament after one term in January 1910 and did not stand again.

 He served as a justice of the peace and was a deputy lieutenant.
+He was Chairman of the Board of the Trustees for the National Galleries of Scotland from 1908.

+There is a portrait bust of him by Jacob Epstein.
+It is in the collection of The McManus: Dundee's Art Gallery and Museum.

 He is buried in Brookwood Cemetery.